-12 Events after the end of the Reporting Period
+12 Events after the End of the Reporting Period

-To the best of the knowledge of the directors, no matters or circumstances have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the Group, the results of those operations or the state of affairs of the Group in future financial years.
+The Group continues to progress the strategic review of its operations as it pursues its mission to grow a strong and supportive community to advocate for and raise funds for the Botanic Gardens.
+As the Group is continuing to engage with stakeholders, the outcome of the strategic review and any impact on the future operations are not yet known.
+No other matters or circumstances have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the Group, the results of those operations or the state of affairs of the Group in future financial years.